openvinotoolkit/open_model_zoo/demos/deblurring_demo/python/README.md

 1. Do preprocessing consisting of normalization and padding to input shape of model.
 2. Inference of model (user is able to set the inference options to influence the execution process).
 3. Do postprocessing for output of model.
-4. To display the resulting image together with source image.
+4. Display the resulting image together with source image.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).